isomerpages/gb-assist/_start-a-business/home-based-businesses/take-your-biz-further.md

 <b>For businesses currently under the Home Office Scheme:</b>

-You must update your company’s information on [BizFile+](){:target="_blank"}{:rel="noopener"} and [HDB via e-feedback form](https://hdb.gov.sg/efeedback){:target="_blank"}{:rel="noopener"} if there are any changes in your office address.
-You can update your registered office address by filing a “Change in Company Information including Appointment/Cessation of Company Officers/Auditors” in Bizfile+.
+You must update your business information on [BizFile+](www.bizfile.gov.sg){:target="_blank"}{:rel="noopener"} and to [HDB via e-feedback form](https://hdb.gov.sg/efeedback){:target="_blank"}{:rel="noopener"} if there are any changes in your business address or your registered office address.
+You can do this on BizFile+ via:

+- For Company: "Change in Company Information including Appointment/Cessation of Company Officers/Auditors"
+- For Sole Proprietorship or Partnership: "Change in business information and appointments of business owners and authorised representatives"
+- For Limited Liability Pertnership: "Change in LLP information including appointment/cessation of partner/manager"
+- For Limited Partnership: "Change in Business Information and Appointments/Cessation of Partners or Managers for Limited Partnerships"

-There is no fee payable for notifying ACRA and HDB.
-Any updates to ACRA must be done within 14 days from the effective date of change under the [Companies Act](){:target="_blank"}{:rel="noopener"}.
+There is no fee payable for notifying ACRA and HDB on the change in principal place of business/office address.
+Such updates to ACRA must be done within 14 days from the effective date of change.

 Upon setting up your office at a commercial premises, more than two employees can physically work at your office premises.